FrissBee/input-character-checker/README.md

   display-bar=""
   display-count-output=""
   char-limit=""
+  type-input="text"
+  required-field=""
 ></input-character-checker>
 ```

-# Set attributes with JavaScript
+# With JavaScript

 You can also set the attributes with JavaScript.
-Do this with the setAttribute() method.
+Do this with the `setAttribute()` method.
+To get the value of an attribute use the `getAttribute()` method.

 Example: